JasperBoom/blackbook/docs/pi/UFW.md

 # Delete a specific rule (example: rule 4).
 sudo ufw delete 4

+# If reloading is required.
+sudo ufw reload

 # Confirm no other services are exposed.
 sudo iptables -L -v -n